Pointwise ergodic theorem for locally countable quasi-pmp graphs: Mass transport along a cocycle

-The definition of a $\rho$-flow is exactly the same as that of a \emph{$\rho$-invariant fuzzy partial injection} defined in \cite{Miller:meas_with_cocycle_II}.
+The definition of a $\coc$-bounded transport in $E$ is exactly the same as that of a \emph{$\coc$-invariant fuzzy partial injection} defined in \cite{Miller:meas_with_cocycle_II}, and in our arguments we will only use such transports.

-When defining a flow $\phi$ below, we will only partially specify its values with the convention that the undefined values are treated as $0$; thus, it makes sense to define the \emph{domain} of $\phi$ as follows:
+When defining a transport, we will only partially specify its values with the convention that the undefined values are treated as $0$.
+We also use the following terminology: \begin{itemize} \item The \emph{domain} of $\phi$ is $\dom(\phi) \defeq \set{(x,y) \in E : \phi(x,y) \ne 0}$.